oleg-wx/translate/README.md

     "hello_world":"Hello World",
     "goodbye_world":{
       "value":"Goodbye World",
-      "description":"When you want to say goodbye tho the world" },
+      "description":"When you want to say goodbye to the world" },
   },
 };